Table of Contents

 |Acute Stanford Type B (DeBakey 3)||Medical > Surgical|

-If the patient presents with a chronic aortic dissections (present for >2 weeks) that they have survived, the treatment varies as the mortality is much higher for acute aortic dissections (66 % cases).
+If the patient presents with chronic aortic dissections (present for > 2 weeks) that they have survived, the treatment varies as the mortality is much higher for acute aortic dissections (66 % cases).

-Surgical treatment may be indicated for serious acute dissections (e.g. type A).
-The surgery is high risk due to its proximity to the heart and the importance of the aorta.
-The surgery aims to remove the damaged aorta section and repair the false lumen to prevent entry of blood.
+Surgical treatment may be indicated for acute dissections type A. The surgery is high risk due to its proximity to the heart and the importance of the aorta.
+The surgery aims to remove the damaged aorta section and repair the false lumen to prevent the entry of blood.
 The intimal tear can be removed.
-The surgery can be carried out via open surgery (more common) or endovascularly.
-The surgery can replace the damaged aorta with a tube graft and/or repair the damaged aortic valve if it is implicated in the aortic dissection.
+The surgery can be carried out via open surgery or endovascularly.
+Surgery can replace the damaged aorta with a tube graft and/or repair the damaged aortic valve if it is implicated in the aortic dissection.

 Any patient who presents with aortic dissection needs immediate blood pressure control.
-The target is 60 – 75 mmHG mean arterial blood pressure.
-This is to be managed long term which may involve medication and therapy to control emotional and psychological factors.
+The target is a mean arterial blood pressure of 60 – 75 mmHg.
+This is to be managed long-term which may involve medication and therapy to control emotional and psychological factors.

-- Vasodilators – if beta blockers do not reduce the blood pressure enough.
+- Vasodilators — if beta-blockers do not sufficiently reduce blood pressure.

 Prognosis of Aortic Dissection

-Ascending aorta dissections have a much worse prognosis in comparison to thoracic aortic dissections.
+Ascending aortic dissections have a much worse prognosis in comparison to thoracic aortic dissections.

-There are risk factors which affect the prognosis post-operatively: increased pre-operative evaluation time, older age, leakage of aneurysm, cardiac tamponade, pre-existing heart pathology (MI, Coronary artery disease), previous stroke, shock, kidney failure history (acute/chronic).
+There are risk factors which affect the prognosis postoperatively: increased preoperative evaluation time, older age, leakage of an aneurysm, cardiac tamponade, preexisting heart pathology (MI, Coronary artery disease), previous stroke, shock, kidney failure (acute/chronic).

-Increased screening takes place for those with a family history / those individuals suffering from genetic condition known to increase the chance of developing aortic dissection (e.g. Marfan and Ehler-Danlos syndromes).
+The increased screening takes place for those with family history / those individuals suffering from a genetic condition known to increase the chance of developing aortic dissection (e.g. Marfan and Ehler—Danlos syndromes).